 Summary:

 The Imlay City Community Schools district in Michigan is home to two elementary schools: Borland Elementary School and Weston Elementary School.
-While both schools serve students in the same district, the data analysis reveals notable differences in their academic performance and student demographics.
+These schools serve students from pre-kindergarten through 5th grade and are part of a district ranked 286 out of 613 in the state.

 Thank you for your feedback!